apollographql/apollo-client/docs/source/development-testing/static-typing.md

 }
 ```

-The `subscribeToMore` function's type parameters and defaults are identical to `fetchMore`'s.
+The type parameters and defaults for `subscribeToMore` are identical to those for `fetchMore`.
 Keep in mind that `subscribeToMore` executes a _subscription_, whereas `fetchMore` executes follow-up queries.

-Using `subscribeToMore`, you'll usually pass at least one typed argument, like so:
+Using `subscribeToMore`, you usually pass at least one typed argument, like so:

 ```tsx
 // ...